Flagsmith/flagsmith/docs/docs/basic-features/managing-segments.md

 ## Use Metadata

+When creating or updating a feature, you can add Metadata if you was created Metadata Fields in Project Settings -> Metadata.

+You can add the Metadata value in the Feature Setting Tab.

-When creating or updating a segment, you can enhance its information by adding previously created and enabled metadata fields.
-To create and enable this you can do it in the metadata tab on the project settings page.
+When creating or updating a segment, you can add Metadata if you was created Metadata Fields in Project Settings -> Metadata. fields.
+You can add the Metadata value in the Settings Setting Tab.

 Then, add it using the "Add Metadata" button within the segment.